swcarpentry/python-novice-gapminder/_episodes/00-getting-started-with-conda.md

 - "Verify your Conda installation."
 - "Learn to manage (create, update, remove, etc) Conda environments."
 keypoints:
--   "Using a package and environment management tool, such as Conda, facilitates reproducibility of research workflows."
+-   "Using a package and environment management tool facilitates reproducible research workflows."
 -   "Conda is a platform agnostic, open source package and environment management system."
--   "Every project should has its own directory and its own environment (installed as a sub-directory within the project directory)."
+-   "Every project should have its own directory and its own environment."
+-   "A project's environment should be installed as a sub-directory within the project directory."
 ---

 > ## TLDR;